In a first, Trump makes surprise visit to U.S. troops in Iraq

 As president-elect, Trump was drawn to the brawn of the armed forces and stacked his first Cabinet with generals, many of whom have since left his administration.

-Trump spoke to troops gathered in a dining hall festooned with holiday decorations and teased soldiers about their favourite football teams.
+Trump spoke to troops gathered in a dining hall festooned with holiday decorations and teased soldiers about their favorite football teams.

 To reporters, he lamented the wear and tear of overseas conflicts.